Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

       └── index.md
 </code></pre>

 MkDocs projects use a YAML settings file called `mkdocs.yml`.
 This is located in the root of your project directory after you use the `mkdocs new` command.
-Open the file in a text editor and modify it to include the `theme_dir` setting as follows:
+Open the file in a text editor and modify it to include the `theme` settings as follows:

-<pre><code class="yaml">site_name: [YOURPROJECT]
+<pre><code class="yaml">theme:
-theme_dir: cinder
-pages:
-- Home: index.md
+    name: null
+    custom_dir: 'cinder'
 </code></pre>

+See the [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#creating-a-custom-theme) for additional details.

 **Theme Updates**: If you choose the manual install approach, you can update your Cinder theme by downloading the new cinder.zip release archive and including it in your project.
 Then re-build your static site files (see instructions below).